Cosmic Acceleration with Torsion and Non-metricity in Friedmann-like Universes: The non-Riemannian Raychaudhuri (or Acceleration) Equation

 \section{The non-Riemannian Raychaudhuri (or Acceleration) Equation}

-The main result of this letter is contained in the following Theorem. \begin{theorem} Consider an n-dimensional non-Riemannian FLRW spacetime.
+The main result of this letter is contained in the following Theorem\footnote{In order to keep full generality and also demonstrate that there are no peculiarities arising for certain dimensions we will prove our result for general dimension $n$.
+Of course, in order to study physical Cosmology we have to set $n=4$ to our general result. }. \begin{theorem} Consider an n-dimensional non-Riemannian FLRW spacetime.
 Then, the most general form of the acceleration equation (aka Raychaudhuri eqn) in this spacetime reads

 where $\Phi,A,B,C$ are the functions monitoring spacetime torsion/non-metricity as they appear in $(\ref{Scosm})$ and $(\ref{Qcosm})$.
 This is the most general form of the acceleration equation when non-Riemannian effects (i.e. torsion and non-metricity) are also taken into account. \begin{proof} We start by the most general form of the Raychaudhuri equation in spaces with torsion and non-metricity\footnote{This is the most general non-Riemannian form of the Raychaudhuri equation.
 The case of vanishing non-metricity (i.e. torsion only) has been derived by several authors \cite{pasmatsiou2017kinematics,luz2017raychaudhuri,fennelly1991including}. }, as presented in \cite{iosifidis2018raychaudhuri,iosifidis2019metric}